Cuba Travel Tips

 network of highways and roads, 14,000 kilometers are paved.

 Driving is an excellent way to travel around Cuba, You can pick up your car in all the airports and cities.
-Car rental
+Car Rental

 point Photography and Filming